Tips for catching summer bass

 And when August arrives, you can add the backs of creeks, because some fish will be back there.

-At lakes where fish get a lot of pressure, like High Rock, Norman and Wylie, there can be some big stringers caught by going up the river.
+At lakes where fish get a lot of pressure, like High Rock, Norman and Wylie, anglers can catch some big stringers caught by going up the river.
 You will find fish there that haven’t been pressured quite as much.
 They haven’t been caught 50 times before.

 Most of the time, I’m going to start about halfway back in creeks and move to the mouth and the main lake.
 I’ll make a little milk run of spots to see where I find the most fish, then concentrate there.
 When I was fishing High Rock a lot, I could find an area where they were concentrated and fish it all day, sooner or later knowing where they’d be feeding and at what time.

-But general areas aside, I’m going to be looking for one particular thing in July: a contour break.
+But general areas aside, I’m going to be looking for one particular thing in July.
+I’ll be looking for a contour break.
 Fish will get on them in July.
 You might catch one, two or three on a spot.
 But you have to do a lot of idling and looking at your electronics to find spots where they’ll be hanging out.

 A contour break is different from a channel break.
 A channel break is where a flat drops quickly into an old creek channel.
 In the areas we’re going to find the most fish, these kinds of places will be too deep to fish.
 In a lot of lakes, the creek channel breaks near the mouth of creeks and on the main lake will be too deep to hold fish.

 Contour breaks are places where the bottom drops 2 to 5 feet very quickly.
 These kinds of places don’t always show up good on some of our maps.
 If they do, you’ll be able to see those contour lines close together where the bottom drops off.
-But a channel won’t be right there – but there might be one close by.
+But a channel won’t be right there.
+But one might be close by.
 Somewhere along those contour lines will be a contour break.

 You find a lot of contour breaks around points that don’t get close to a channel.
 On one side, there might be a straight-off drop, a 2- to 5-foot break.
 On High Rock, I’d be looking for breaks from 12 to 15 feet.
 And at Buggs Island, maybe 15 to 18 feet, dropping into 20 to 22 feet.
 You fish a lot of contour breaks on a big, deep lake like Buggs Island because the channel breaks are so deep.
 Wylie and Norman are the same way.